Table of Contents

 What Is Revolving Credit?

-Revolving credit provides working capital or credit to cover small business expenses.
-It can include lines of credit, tradelines from vendors, and/or business credit cards.
-With each one, you’re approved to use up to a set amount of credit, but you aren’t required to take it all out at once.
+Revolving credit can provide working capital or credit to cover small business expenses.
+Typically, if you are approved for a form of revolving credit, you’re approved to use up to a set amount of credit, but you aren’t required to take out the full amount.
 You only pay interest on the amount you actually borrow.
-Once you repay the funds, they are available to borrow again.
+Once you repay the funds, they generally are available to borrow again, up to your limit.

 For example, let’s say you get a line of credit of $20,000 for your small business.
 In the first month, you take out $10,000 but pay back $5,000 that same month.
 That means that you’ll make payments (including interest) on the $5,000 you still owe, and you’ll still be able to draw on the remaining $15,000.